LukaszMruczkowski/AI_ML_Projects/Knowledge/README.md

 ### [Knowledge-Based Agents](https://www.geeksforgeeks.org/knowledge-based-agents-in-ai/)

-Similar to the previous agent definition, but knowledge-based agents are agents that reason and infer by operating on internal representations of knowledge instead of taking actions under states
+Similar to the previous agent definition, knowledge-based agents are agents that reason and infer by operating on internal representations of knowledge instead of taking actions under states

 ### Sentence